 So, whether you’re looking to be ultra-organised or just want to find some ways to carve out a little extra free time for yourself and still get done what you need to, these time management techniques could help!

-20 TIME MANAGEMENT TIPS TO SIMPLIFY YOUR LIFE
+20 TIME MANAGEMENT TIPS FOR A SIMPLER LIFE

 Here are 20 time management tips to help you use your time intentionally and simplify your life.